openemr/openemr/CONTRIBUTING.md

 6. If you wish to connect to the sql database, this docker environment provides the following 2 options:
     - Navigate to `http://localhost:8310/` where you can login into phpMyAdmin.
     - Or you can directly connect to port 8320 via your favorite sql tool (Mysql Workbench etc.).
+    - Use `username/user`: openemr, `password`: openemr .
 7. Developer tools and tricks.
     - To check PHP error logs run:
     ```sh
     docker exec -i $(docker ps | grep _openemr | cut -f 1 -d " ") sh -c 'cat /var/log/apache2/error.log'
     ```